ulif/ulif.openoffice/doc/source/intro.rst

-It provides components to interact with a running LO-server for document conversions from office-type documents like .doc or .odt to HTML or PDF.
-Using ulif.openoffice you can trigger such conversions via commandline or via a Python-API.
+It provides components to interact with a running LO-server for document conversions from office-type documents like .doc or .odt to HTML or PDF (to be extended).
+Using ulif.openoffice you can trigger such conversions via commandline, programmatically from Python, or via HTTP.

 Furthermore, it provides a caching server that caches all documents once converted and delivers them in case a document is requested again.
 Depending on your needs this can speed-up things by factor 10 or more.

-Also included is a WSGI_ application to perform those conversions as a RESTful webservice.

 Finally there is also a daemon (``oooctl``) included that starts the LO server in background and restarts it in case of crashes.

 Sources
 =======